 Compression tests: The compressive behavior of fiberboard samples (nominally $2 \ge 2 \ge 2$ inches) was tested using an Instron compression tester at a crosshead speed of 1.9 inch/minute.
-The load is applied either parallel or perpendicular to the fiberboard layers until a limit is reached, either a maximum strain (85%) or a maximum load (20,000 pounds).
+The compression samples are tested in either the parallel or perpendicular orientation where the load is applied parallel or perpendicular to the fiberboard layers, respectively.
+The samples are compressed until a limit is reached, either a maximum strain (85%) or a maximum load (20,000 pounds).
 Compression testing has been performed following conditioning for up to 11 years in some environments.

 The ability of fiberboard samples to resist impact and crushing is evaluated using compression testing.
-Typical compression stress-strain curves of fiberboard samples conditioned at 185 and 250 °F are shown in Figure A-1.
+Typical compression stress-strain curves of fiberboard samples conditioned at 185 and 250 °F are shown in Figure A-2.
 The integrated area under the stress-strain curve up to a strain of 40% provides a relative measure of the energy absorption capability of each sample.
 The 40% strain level is arbitrary but provides a consistent point for comparison.